 Food Swaps: How Dietary Changes Worked To Reduce My Symptoms

-Changing my diet has been a game-changer for me in reducing the painful inflammatory symptoms of axial spondyloarthritis.
+Changing my diet has been a game-changer for me in reducing the painful inflammation of axial spondyloarthritis (axSpa).
 Ten years ago I began learning as much as I could about the connection between food and disease.
 I was hopeful there might be some truth to the messages I was constantly hearing about diet, the gut, chronic illness and inflammation.

 It was the beginning of a long road filled with successes, set-backs and a whole lot of discovery.
-In the end there was no question for me; the food I consumed had a direct impact on my symptoms.
-It remains the most significant strategy I’ve discovered for keeping the pain of AS at bay.
+In the end, I was sure—the food I consumed had a direct impact on my symptoms.
+It remains the most significant strategy I’ve discovered for keeping the pain of axial spondyloarthritis at bay.

-What has worked for me may not be right for you, but I thought it might be useful to share some of the swaps I’ve made that have proved beneficial.
-I truly believe that over time these changes (along with both medication and other lifestyle habits) have helped reduce my inflammation levels, boost my digestion and benefit my overall health.
+What has worked for me may not be right for you, but I want to share some of the swaps I’ve made that have proved beneficial.
+I truly believe that over time, these diet changes (along with both medication and other lifestyle habits) have helped reduce my axSpa inflammation levels, boost my digestion, and benefit my overall health.

 Better fats:

-I try to completely avoid oils such as canola, margarine, vegetable or seed oils and trans fats and replace these with olive oil, avocado, raw nuts, coconut oil, ghee and butter.
+I try to completely avoid oils such as canola, margarine, vegetable, or seed oils, as well as trans fats.
+I replace these with olive oil, avocado, raw nuts, coconut oil, ghee and butter.

 Snack foods: